xitrum-framework/xitrum-doc/guide/restful.rst

 You can document your API with `Swagger <https://developers.helloreverb.com/swagger/>`_ out of the box.
 Add ``@Swagger`` annotation on actions that need to be documented.
-Xitrum will generate `/xitrum/swagger.json <https://github.com/wordnik/swagger-core/wiki/API-Declaration>`_
+Xitrum will generate `/xitrum/swagger.json <https://github.com/wordnik/swagger-core/wiki/API-Declaration>`_.
-when your app starts.
 This file can be used with `Swagger UI <https://github.com/wordnik/swagger-ui>`_ to generate interactive API documentation.

+Xitrum includes Swagger UI.
+Access it at the path ``/xitrum/swagger`` of your program.

 .. image:: swagger.png